 About

-Portuguese soprano Mariana Fernandes is quickly establishing herself as a compelling and versatile performer, praised for her vocal power and emotional depth.
-She is a recent graduate of the Opera Course at the Guildhall School of Music & Drama (2023–2025), where she also earned her Master of Performance with Distinction and Bachelor of Music with Honours.
-Her earlier training began at the Escola Artística de Música do Conservatório Nacional in Lisbon.
+Portuguese soprano Mariana Fernandes is rapidly establishing herself as a compelling and versatile performer, praised for her vocal power, emotional depth, and nuanced characterisation.
+She is a recent graduate of the Opera Course at the Guildhall School of Music & Drama (2023–2025), where she completed both a Master of Performance with Distinction and a Bachelor of Music with Honours.
+Her early musical training began at the Escola Artística de Música do Conservatório Nacional in Lisbon.

 “Capable of stunning power.” – London Unattached